Zero-shot causal learning: Experiments

 We explore to what extent zero-shot generalization is practical when predicting the effects of interventions.
 We thus design two novel evaluation settings using real-world data in domains where zero-shot CATE estimation will be highly impactful: (1) Health Insurance Claims: predicting the effect of a drug on a patient, and (2) LINCS: predicting the effect of a perturbation on a cell.
 We use new datasets because existing causal inference benchmarks~\cite{hill2003sustained,shimoni2018benchmarking} focus on a single intervention.
 By contrast, zero-shot causal learning must be conceptualized in a multi-intervention setting.

 \textbf{Zero-shot Evaluation}.
-Each task corresponds to estimating CATE across different individual samples that received the same intervention.
+Each task corresponds to estimating CATE for a single intervention, across many individual samples (e.g. patients).
 We split all tasks into meta-training/meta-validation, and a hold-out meta-testing set for evaluating zero-shot predictions (Table \ref{tab:mainResults}, unseen drugs for Claims and Table \ref{tab:mainResults2}, unseen molecular perturbations in LINCS).
 For the Claims dataset, we also consider the challenging setting of combinations of unseen drugs (Table \ref{tab:pairs-results}).

+Each meta-validation and meta-testing task contains a natural experiment of many samples (e.g., patients) who received the unseen intervention, and many control samples who did not receive the intervention.
 The same patient (Claims) or cell-line (LINCS) can appear in multiple tasks (if they received different interventions at different times).
 Thus, to ensure a fair zero-shot evaluation, we exclude all samples who have ever received a meta-testing intervention from meta-val/meta-train.
 Similarly, we exclude all meta-validation patients from meta-train.
 Details on holdout selection are provided in Appendix~\ref{sec:appendix-experiments-holdout}.

 Table~\ref{tab:datasets} gives an overview of both benchmarks.
 In the Claims dataset, we compare zero-shot predictions with strong single-intervention baselines which cannot generalize to unseen interventions.
 To do so, we further split each task in meta-validation and meta-testing into a train/test (50/50) split of samples.
 These baselines are trained on a task's train split, and all methods are evaluated on the test split of the meta-testing tasks.
 On the LINCS dataset, as each task consists of $< 100$ cells, single-intervention baselines performed weakly and are excluded from analysis.